Canon 200D vs Fujifilm X-A3

 |Nikon D3400« »||Y||mono||mono||-||-||mini||2.0||Y||-||Y||Nikon D3400|

 It is notable that the 200D has a microphone port, which is missing on the X-A3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The 200D is a recent model that features in the current product line-up of Canon.
 In contrast, the X-A3 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-A3 was succeeded by the Fujifilm X-A5.

 Review summary: Canon 200D vs Fujifilm X-A3

-So what conclusions can be drawn?
-Is the Canon 200D better than the Fujifilm X-A3 or vice versa?
+So how do things add up?
+Which of the two cameras – the Canon 200D or the Fujifilm X-A3 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D: